mindyng/mindyng.github.io/_posts/2024-01-01-Sentiment-Analysis-On-L-L-M-Chatbots.md

 not just negative, positive and neutral.
 It allowed me to have a more complex matrix that so I could compare two different chatbots in one:
 ChatGPT and Pi.

-Another cool thing I wanted to do was topic modeling which I was able to achieve using LSA.
-As mentioned before, unigrm/trigrams were not providing enough user signal that spoke of chatbot features, so I thought looking at data at a higher level might help in pintpointing reasons tied to product feature for different sentiments.
-And t-SNE clustering of topics helped depict how popular a topic was as well as its proximity/relationship to another topic.
+Another cool thing I wanted to do was topic modeling which I was able to achieve using LSA and t-SNE (visualization helper with high dimensional data).
+As mentioned before, unigrm/trigrams were not providing enough user signal that spoke of chatbot features, so I thought looking at data at a higher level would be better.
+I wanted to look at reasons tied to product feature for different sentiments.
+And LDA helped drive topics and t-SNE helped reduce vectors into a more interpretable graph.
+Topics and their popularity were visible as well as its proximity/relationship to other topics.

 ### Next iteration:
 * Try to get get a filter to get comments that speak on topics surrounding metrics of succcess.